-TIP: If you're in a hurry you can boil the water in your kettle.
+TIP: To save time you can boil the water in your kettle.

-- Add the onion and fry until softened, 4-5 mins.
+- Fry the onion until softened, 4-5 mins.

 - Add the beef mince, garlic and paprika.
 Fry until browned, 5-6 mins.
 Use a spoon to break it up.
 Season with salt and pepper.
-IMPORTANT: Wash your hands and equipment after handling raw mince.
-The mince is cooked when no longer pink in the middle.
+IMPORTANT: Wash hands and equipment after handling raw mince.
+Mince is cooked when no longer pink in the middle.

 - Add the pepper, passata and Worcester sauce and cook for 6-8 mins.

-- Add the cooked pasta to the beef mince with half the grated cheddar.
-Mix well.
+- Add the cooked pasta to the beef mince with along with half the cheese.

 - Season to taste with salt and pepper.

-- Heat for an additional 2-3 mins, until the pasta is warmed through.
+- Cook until the pasta is warmed through, 2-3 mins.

 - Meanwhile, roughly chop the parsley (stalks and all).

 - Divide the pasta between plates or bowls.